cesarsotovalero/cesarsotovalero.github.io/_posts/2024/2024-01-12-the-evolution-of-the-web-from-html-to-webassembly.md

 ## WebSockets

-[//]: # (Introduction of WebSockets for Real-time Web Applications) For many years, AJAX was the primary method for asynchronous server communication in web development.
+[//]: # (Introduction of WebSockets for Real-time Web Applications) For many years, AJAX was the primary technology for asynchronous server communication in web development.
-However, AJAX had limitations, particularly in scenarios where the server needed to push updates to the client.
+However, AJAX had limitations, particularly in scenarios where the client needed to continously pull updates from the server.
-This gap was evident in applications requiring real-time data updates, as servers had to wait for a new client request to send data.
+This gap was evident in applications requiring real-time data updates, as servers had to wait for every new client request to send data.
-[WebSockets](https://en.wikipedia.org/wiki/WebSocket), proposed to the W3C, addressed this challenge by establishing a bi-directional communication channel between the client and the server.
+[WebSockets](https://en.wikipedia.org/wiki/WebSocket), proposed by the W3C, addressed this challenge by establishing a bi-directional communication channel between the client and the server.
 This protocol supported both text and binary data with significantly reduced overhead compared to traditional HTTP polling methods, enabling more dynamic and responsive web applications.

 ```mermaid